malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 ### Task

-As mentioned before, the project performs regressions on all the features to predict the value of the target variable, the median house value of the houses in the Census Block.
+As mentioned before, I perform regressions on all the features to predict the value of the target variable, the median house value of the houses in the Census Block.

 ### Access